luhaiwork/JAVACommendExecute/README.md

-A simple demo for excute command
+A simple demo for excute command in diffrent platform such as windows,linux.